A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Introduction

 where $P_{x,w}$ denotes the relevant Kazhdan--Lusztig polynomial.
 Notice that computing weight multiplicities -- or even the easier question of which weights occur -- using these formulas for $L(\lambda)$ is hard for two reasons: (a)~the presence of signs, leading to cancellations, and (b)~furthermore for non-integrable modules, the recursive nature of Kazhdan--Lusztig polynomials.

 If $\mathfrak{g}$ is of infinite type, less is known.
-For symmetrizable $\mathfrak{g}$, one uses the Weyl--Kac character formula, but the Kazhdan--Lusztig change-of-basis formulas are not known for \textit{all} highest weights in affine type -- and indeed, modules with highest weight $\lambda$ at critical level behave very differently from those with $\lambda$ at non-critical level.
+For symmetrizable $\mathfrak{g}$, one uses the Weyl--Kac character formula, but character formulas are not known for \textit{all} highest weights in affine type -- and indeed, simple modules with highest weight $\lambda$ at critical level behave very differently from those with $\lambda$ at non-critical level (see e.g.\ \cite{FG}).
 For non-symmetrizable $\mathfrak{g}$, even the first step above is challenging, i.e.\ it remains open if the maximal integrable module (for $\lambda$ dominant integral) is simple.

 Clearly, understanding arbitrary highest weight modules (i.e., quotients of Verma modules) is harder -- even for $\mathfrak{g}$ of finite type, hence for arbitrary Kac--Moody $\mathfrak{g}$.